AdrianKoshka/javalang/README.md

 $ python -m build # you can make a venv first and install build within there if you want
 ```

 Now you can find your wheel in `linux-x64-javalang/dist`.
-Once you install the wheel, one way to use it just like [ziglang](https://pypi.org/project/ziglang/):
+Once you install the wheel, you can use it just like [ziglang](https://pypi.org/project/ziglang/):

 ```python
 import sys, subprocess